artsiompeshko/cloud-and-devops/README.md

 ## Setup and run

-In oreder to run the application in production mode, please run `npm run serve:prod`.
+In order to run the application in production mode, please run `npm run serve:prod`.
 It will build client and server apps and then start server app on the specified ENV_PORT.